 Draft Medical Aid Regulations Could Mean Less Cover

 South African patients’ rights groups are concerned that patients may be forced to cover the cost of certain treatments which are currently covered in full by their medical schemes.
-This follows the announcement of new draft regulations from the Department of Health recently concerning payment for PMBs (prescribed minimum benefits).
+This follows the announcement of new draft medical aid regulations from the Department of Health recently concerning payment for PMBs (prescribed minimum benefits).

-However, the director-general for the Health Department Dr. Anban Pillay tried to allay these fears, insisting that patients would not be required to pay for PMBs.
+However, the director-general for the Health Department Dr. Anban Pillay tried to allay these fears, insisting that patients would not have to pay for PMBs.
 Currently the Medical Schemes Act requires medical schemes to pay for conditions listed under the PMBs in full.
 Strokes, viral meningitis and certain types of cancer are some of the 270 conditions and chronic diseases that are covered under PMBs.

-Instead of alleviating the financial burden on policyholders, UmunyanaRugege says the new amendments will erode what little cover they currently enjoy.
-The current position at least guarantees patients some degree of access to healthcare and this, he fears, may be taken away.
+The regulations will not alleviate the financial burden on policyholders.
+Attorney Umunyana Rugege says the new amendments will erode what little cover they currently enjoy.
+The current position at least guarantees patients some degree of access to healthcare.
+And this, he fears, may disappear.

 The medical schemes are siding with the government.
 They feel that the new regulations will give them better sustainability.
 They believe they will mitigate the costs of funding treatment of PMBs.

 *Are unsure that medical aid will be sufficient for your family’s needs in future?
 If so, get a health insurance quote on this page.